thomasgtaylor/how.wtf/content/post/2023-05-31-what-is-double-asterisk-kwargs-in-python.md

 ---
-title: What is double asterisk kwargs in Python
-date: 2023-05-31T23:35:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-31 23:35:00-04:00
 description: What does the double asterisk (**) kwargs mean in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: What is double asterisk kwargs in Python
 ---

 When developing in Python, it's common to come across `**kwargs`.